2026 Program Presenter Biographies

 Chris Sockalexis

-Christopher Sockalexis is the Penobscot Nation Tribal Historic Preservation Officer.
-He is currently conducting research for his Masters of Science degree at the University of Maine Climate Change Institute, with his thesis work focusing on Cultural Identity and Maritime Adaptation in Frenchman Bay, Maine.
+Chris Sockalexis is the Penobscot Nation Tribal Historic Preservation Officer.
+He is currently conducting research for his Masters of Science degree at the University of Maine Climate Change Institute, with his thesis focusing on Cultural Identity and Maritime Adaptation in Frenchman Bay, Maine.
 Chris is also an artist, cultural tourism guide, and one of the lead singers of the RezDogs, an intertribal powwow drum group based out of Indian Island, Maine.
 He serves on the Abbe Museum Board of Trustees, is an avid canoe and kayak paddler who loves being out in the Maine woods and on the waterways that his ancestors have traveled for thousands of years.

 Charles M. Stang